Velocidex/velociraptor-docs/content/artifact_references/pages/server.utils.importcollection.md

     default: auto
     description: |
       The client id to upload this collection into.
-The default is "auto" which will create a new client id.
+The default is &quot;auto&quot; which will create a new client id.
   - name: Hostname
     description: If creating a new client, this must contain the hostname.
   - name: Path